LarryShamalama/PHDS-Intro-to-NN/README.md

 This is the ```README``` file for the **Introduction to Machine Learning - Neural Networks** component.

-If you already have Anaconda, you can skip to section
+If you already have Anaconda, ensure that you have completed the installation of required Python packages [below](#installation-of-python-packages)

 ## Installation of Anaconda